-The house "zum Kirschgarten," 27, Elisa-bethenstrasse, which will proably become the seat of the International Bank, was built in the years 1782-85 for Colonel Johann Rudolf Burckhardt.
-It is a magnificent building, in the style of Louis XVI for which a considerable sum was XVI., for which a considerable sum was expended.
+The house "zum Kirschgarten," 27, Elisabethenstrasse, which will proably become the seat of the International Bank, was built in the years 1782-85 for Colonel Johann Rudolf Burckhardt.
+It is a magnificent building, in the style of Louis XVI. for which a considerable sum was for which a considerable sum was expended.

 The architect had a chequered career.
-He was accused in 1796 of facilitating the Austrian army's entry into Switzerland at Kleinhueningen.
-He thus violating Swiss neutrality.
-The trouble caused him a law suit and imprisonment; he fled from the country and entered into the English from the country and entered into the English army where he saw service in the campaigns of 1805.
+He was accused in 1796 of facilitating the Austrian army's entry into Switzerland at Kleinhueningen, thus violating Swiss neutrality.
+The trouble caused him a law suit and imprisonment; he fled from the country and entered into the English army where he saw service in the campaigns of 1805.
 His son was the well-known traveller in the Orient "Schech Ibrahim," who was the first European to enter Mecca, but died at an early age in Cairo.

-age in Carro.
+age in Caro.

 The proud building at the Klosterberghalde soon proved far too big for the empoverished family.
 The interior decorations were never completed apart from a small octagonal salon.
 The house had many proprietors and for a long time belonged to Ratsherrn J. J. Im Hof-Rüsch, the well-known promoter of Fine Arts.
-Later the house was sold to the government and was for some time the head office of the Schweiz, Volksbank: Volksbank
+Later the house was sold to the government and was for some time the head office of the Schweiz, Volksbank.

-For many years the Kirschgarten was con-sidered not only the most beautiful building of Basel but of the whole of Switzerland.
+For many years the Kirschgarten was considered not only the most beautiful building of Basel but of the whole of Switzerland.